-For companies and educational institutions, a D-U-N-S number is required to sign up for an Apple Developer account.
-A D-U-N-S number is a unique nine-digit number that identifies your organisation as a legal entity.
+Companies and educational institutions need a D-U-N-S number to be able to sign up for an Apple Developer account.
+A D-U-N-S number is a unique, nine-digit number that identifies your organisation as a legal entity.
 If your organisation doesn’t already have a D-U-N-S number, you can request one here.

-You will need to enter some (legal) information about your business, such as address, contact information, CEO details, number of employees, etc. It’s important to note here that the legal company name you fill out for the D-U-N-S number will also be the name Apple uses for your Developer account, and the name that will appear when you place apps in the App Store.
-If your company’s legal name and brand name aren’t the same, the only way to change this is by contacting Apple Support once your Developer account has been created and approved.
+You will need to enter some (legal) information about your business, such as address, contact information, CEO details, number of employees, etc. It’s important to note here that the legal company name you fill out for the D-U-N-S number will be the name Apple uses for your Developer account, as well as the name that appears when you place apps in the App Store.
+If your company’s legal name and brand name are not the same, the only way to change this is by contacting Apple Support once your Developer account has been created and approved.
 Normally, they will update the account name for you, free of charge.